tatanik501/Econ/docs/index.md

-* This page contains codes of some books in Econometrics and Mathematical Economics.
-* It also contains A1-B2 level german Vocabulary
+* **This page contains codes of some books in Econometrics and Mathematical Economics and A1-B2 level german Vocabulary**.